myuid0/jekyll-dash/_posts/2022-02-13-picoctf-pythonwrangling.md

 Please enter the password:
 ```

-We can simply pipe the password to it.
+We can pipe the password to it.

 ```
 $ cat pw.txt | python3 ende.py -d flag.txt.en